oplS17projects/Fake-News/README.md

    4a.
 There will be special cases for unit testing to confirm that the program is working properly.

    4b.
 We will also output the result of that we generated into a text file.

-   4c.
-We may elect to host a website to output the fake news, time allowing.

 ## Schedule